Wild animals

 Arabian wolf (Canis lupus arabs)

 The Arabian wolf (Canis lupus arabs), is a subspecies of the gray wolf that is native to the Arabian Peninsula.
-It is the smallest subspecies of gray wolf, and is the only subspecies that is found in the Middle East.
+It is the smallest subspecies of gray wolf and is the only subspecies that is found in the Middle East.
 It inhabits a variety of habitats, including deserts, grasslands, and mountains.
-They are very shy animals, and are rarely seen by humans.
+They are very shy animals and are rarely seen by humans.

 The Arabian wolf is a small canid with a typical head-and-body length of 90–110 cm (35–43 in) and a tail length of 30–35 cm (12–14 in).
 They weigh between 15 and 20 kg (33 and 44 lb), with males being generally larger than females.

 Arabian wolves have a short coat of fur that is typically pale yellow or sandy in color.
 Their coat helps to protect them from the hot climate in their desert habitat.
+This coloration provides effective camouflage against the arid landscape they inhabit.

 Their diet consists mainly of small mammals, such as rodents and rabbits.
 They also eat birds, lizards, and insects.
 Arabian wolves are apex predators in their environment, but they are also preyed upon by humans and large predators such as hyenas and leopards.

 The Arabian wolf is currently listed as Endangered on the IUCN Red List of Threatened Species.
 The main threats to the Arabian wolf are habitat loss, poaching, and persecution by humans.
+Conservation initiatives focus on habitat protection and raising awareness about the ecological importance of the Arabian wolf.

 What Are the Different Types of Wolves? - Arabian wolf (Canis lupus arabs)